 I’ve penned a new battle cry for the New Orleans homeowner: “The house will not win.”
 As a corollary, I’ve also penned another battle cry for the male handyman: “Common sense will not win.”

 It’s never too early to begin planning a Christmas list.
 This year, skip the gift card and give your loved ones a more personalized gift.
 Moldaner’s Camera & Imaging offers a variety of services to digitize all your photographs, negatives, and slides, and turn those memories into a gift they will treasure forever.
 Whether it’s just you and your spouse or the whole family, Moldaner’s Camera & Imaging will create the perfect display for your cherished memories.
 Photo collages, canvas prints, photo pillows and quilts – unique gifts for that unique person.
-Now’s the time to start planning – so pick up the phone and call today.

 If you live in New Orleans proper, chances are you or someone you know might suffer from being ‘hood bound.
 You know the type, the friend that you who won’t meet you for happy hour because they’d have to make a 10-minute drive.
 Or what about the guy who complains about how much of a trek the Bywater is from Uptown?
 People become restricted to their neighborhood for a number of reasons.
 Transportation issues, sheer laziness, or just the convenience factor are all factors that play into turning into a hyper-local.
-I’m definitely all too familiar with the n‘hood rat mentality because I suffer from periodic bouts of it myself.